 Normally, you’ll want to set the control page as canonical while running a test.
 This may change once you’ve determined a winning page, but to begin with, avoiding confusion is the best policy.

 While you can manually define a canonical URL by editing the <head> section of the page’s HTML, it’s much easier to simply set it from within WordPress.
-If you’re using a tool such as Yoast SEO, you can set the page’s canonical URL under the Advanced settings screen:
+If you’re using a WordPress SEO plugin such as Yoast SEO, you can usually set the page’s canonical URL in the plugin’s post options.
+For example, here is the Canonical URL field made available by Yoast:

 Properly defining canonical URLs doesn’t take a lot of time, and it ensures you avoid one of the most common split testing and SEO problems.